Do you need to organize your desk? Not just straighten it up, but really tackle the chore of organizing your workspace?

-I admit, I’m a “shove it in a drawer” kind of gal when I don’t have systems and tools in place to keep my desk clutter-free.
-And that includes when I’m using the kitchen table as my work area when I’m working from home!
+I’ll admit… I’m a “shove it in a drawer” kind of gal when I don’t have systems and tools in place to keep my desk clutter-free.
+That includes my kitchen table when I’m working from home!

 But I’ve learned some simple tricks and found a few tools that really help me keep the clutter to a minimum.
 They also help me find what I need when I need it.

 It’s amazing how simple methods can really help keep things streamlined and functioning.
 And I know I function better in a clutter-free space!

 The Easiest Way To Organize Your Desk

 Okay, here’s the truth.
 The easiest way to organize your desk is to start with a purge of everything in the drawers and on the desktop.